-During its heyday, Ephesus was most famous for the Temple of Artemis, one of the “Seven Wonders of the Ancient World,” which was completely destroyed in 268AD leaving just one inconspicuous column remaining.
+During its heyday, Ephesus was most famous for the Temple of Artemis, one of the “Seven Wonders of the Ancient World.”
+The temple was completely destroyed in 268AD leaving just one inconspicuous column remaining.

 The Library of Celsus was built in 125AD in memory of Tiberius Julius Celsus Polemaeanus, an ancient Greek who was governor of Roman Asia during the Roman Empire.
 Celsus paid for the entire construction from his own wealth and he is buried in a sarcophagus beneath it.

-From the library I continued my walk down the large marble walkway past several napping felines to the impressive Grand Theatre, believed to be the largest outdoor theater in the ancient world.
-The theater could seat 25,000 people and hosted a variety of events including concerts, plays, political and religious discussions and even gladiator fights.
+The impressive theater is believed to be the largest outdoor theater in the ancient world.
+The theater could once seat 25,000 people.
+It hosted a variety of events including concerts, plays, political and religious discussions and even gladiator fights.

-I had worried that I’d need the whole day to see Ephesus since it’s such a huge site but as it turned out, the three hours allowed between drop-off and pick-up times by the hotel was just perfect for me.
+I worried that I’d need the whole day to see Ephesus since it’s such a huge site.
+But as it turns out, the three hours allowed between drop-off and pick-up times by the hotel are just perfect for me.

-That night I had dinner at the Hotel Bella’s rooftop restaurant both to enjoy the view and to spy on the storks a bit more, they were so fun to watch!
+That night I have dinner at the Hotel Bella’s rooftop restaurant.
+Both to enjoy the view and to spy on the storks a bit more, they are so fun to watch!